Acceleration Calculator

 Use this calculator to simplify your physics problems, save time, and improve accuracy.
 Happy calculating!

-• Distance (d): The total displacement an object travels (x-x0).
+- Distance (d): The total displacement an object travels (

-• Mass (m): The amount of matter in an object which influences the object’s resistance to acceleration.
+- Mass (m): The amount of matter in an object that influences the object’s resistance to acceleration.

 How is Acceleration Calculated Mathematically?